Ashfall Trail is playable now

 Deputies are your most trusted allies -- powerful units kept outside your deck.
 In online play, starter decks use their issued deputies, while custom saved decks choose 2 deputies from the live website roster.

-Lane combat, High-Rise targeting, Cover Tokens, online deputies, sheriffs, Frontier Run, and the supported browser card pool are the live foundation for website matches.
+Lane combat, High-Rise targeting, Cover Tokens, sheriff passives, online Deputies, Frontier Run, and the supported browser card pool are the live foundation for website matches.

-Those cards remain visible in the gallery for the full physical vision of the game, but they are not part of the active browser card pool yet.
+Items, item attachments, and spreadsheet Deputy cards remain visible in the gallery for the broader physical vision, but they are not part of the active browser card pool yet.

-Core Humans, Goblins, Desert Devils, Straw Elves, Gnomes, Dwarves, Beasts, and the supported spell package are already active online.
+Core Humans, Goblins, Desert Devils, Straw Elves, Gnomes, Golem forms, Dwarves, Beasts, and individually supported spells are active online when labeled Online Legal.

-These remain outside the live browser ruleset until their attachment flow and card handling are fully implemented.
+The full pool includes reference-only Items, item attachments, and tabletop Deputy cards.
+These remain outside live browser deck lists until attachment flow and card handling are fully implemented.

 The backbone of current online play.
 Faction creatures, Beasts, Gnomes, Golem forms, and Dwarves all live here.